myg813p/ielts/speaking/unit02.md

 5. What can you see from the window of your house or apartment?
 I can see other apartment buildings and the street from my window.
 There are also several shops directly across from my house.
 To be more specific, there is a florist, a small grocery store, and a laundry service.

-6. How long have you been lving there?
+6. How long have you been living there?
 I've been living there for 2 years now.
 I moved to my apartment right after graduating from high school.
 That's because I had to find a new place near campus, since my university is really far from my parents' house.

 7. Will you keep living there in the future?
 To be honest, I have no idea.
 I don't have any plans to move right now.
 However, if I get a new job or get married, I might need to find an apartment somewhere else.

 8. Do you want to live near your family when you get your own house?
 Yes, I'd love to.
 Even after I get my own place, I want to stay near my family if I can.
 That's because I don't want to spend hours on the road whenever I visit my parents.
 Besides, if I lived near her house, my mom would bring me hot food from time to time.

 PART 2&3